Holiday Cooking Shortcuts, Tips & Recipes

 Pre-Roast Your Turkey!
 Are you hosting your family's holiday celebration this year?
 I'm sharing my favorite holiday cooking tips & quick & easy recipes. #TexasHomesteader

-Truly, pre-cooking the turkey is the biggest and most used convenience when it’s our turn to host.
+Truly, pre-cooking the turkey is the biggest and most used convenience when hosting our holiday!

 Holiday Side Dishes

-There are several side dishes that we can contribute to the meal.
-A few of our faves, including links for each one to read more details:
+There are several side dishes that are favorites in our family holidays.
+They’re listed below along with links for each one to read more details:

 Old fashioned southern cornbread dressing recipe. #TexasHomesteader